Introducing the new online home for CF Insights

 Over the years, we at CF Insights have often acted as the connector between community foundation staff who want to gain further insights from each other, or seek context behind the data that we cannot provide.
 This new online resource will greatly enhance our ability to play that role.

-Through the CF Insights online member community, users will now be able to:
+Through the this online member community, users will now be able to:

 - Start and join conversations with other members.
 Community foundations that leverage our database to gain valuable insights into the operations of their peers can now reach out to those peers for additional context by directly messaging them.
 Community groups will be organized by topic area to foster an environment of collaboration and allow members to connect around relevant issues.